 - Tainan – A city located in the south of the island, Tainan experiences temperatures like Taipei.
 But, Tainan receives much less rainfall outside of monsoon season.
 This means that its winters and springs are much drier.

-How Safe is Taiwan?
+How Safe Is Taiwan?

 Visit Pagodas and Pavilions in Kaohsiung Port